-- 2. Consumers with: - a means of assessing the quality of diabetes education services provided to people with diabetes - a basis for forming expectations of diabetes education. - 3.
-Other health care professional and services with: - an understanding of the role of a diabetes educator - a framework for assessing the quality of a diabetes service - an understanding of diabetes education as an integral component of diabetes care. - 4.
-Policy makers with: - a description of the specialised educational services provided by a diabetes educator - information about the process of diabetes education in developing self-care management skills - an awareness of the importance of diabetes education in improving quality of life and health care outcomes for people with diabetes.
+- 1. CDEs with: - direction to assess and improve the quality of their practice - a framework within which to practice. - 2.
+Consumers with: - a means of assessing the quality of diabetes education services provided to people with diabetes - a basis for forming expectations of diabetes education. - 3.
+Other health care professionals and services with: - an understanding of the role of a CDE - a framework for assessing the quality of a diabetes service - an understanding of diabetes education as an integral component of diabetes care. - 4.
+Policy makers with: - a description of the specialised educational services provided by a CDE - information about the process of diabetes education in developing self-care management skills - an awareness of the importance of diabetes education in improving quality of life and health care outcomes for people with diabetes.